vmc-7645/anomaly-detection-3d/README.md

 If you are having issues or if it is running slowly, run the systemtest script.

+Also note that I trained these models on a NVIDIA GeForce RTX 3050 Ti Laptop GPU, so if you make some minor alterations to the train code (number of epochs or fixed_size for example), you can likely train better models than those found here.
+The models linked below only went through 8 epochs each, and ideally you want 11+ for this kind of model.

 ## Test
 Run the test/visualize script with `py -3 -m test` or `py -3 -m test filenamehere.png`